Invisible Invaders (1959) starring John Agar, John Carradine, Jean Byron, Philip Tonge, Robert Hutton

 - Major Bruce Jay (John Agar, Tarantula), an Air Force veteran who begins to fall in love with Phyllis, and conflict with Dr. Lamont

 There are several things worth noting, as far as the plot and acting.
 Unlike so many of these science fiction movies, the brilliant scientists’ first plan simply doesn’t work.
 However, they learn from it, and it leads to eventual success.
-The military man isn’t a one-dimensional killer; when he’s forced to kill a civilian, he clearly regrets it, and carries that burden with him.
+The military man isn’t a one-dimensional killer.
+When forced to kill a civilian, he clearly regrets it.
+And he carries that burden with him.
 Likewise, Dr. Lamont isn’t a hero, he’s a scientist.
 He has a moment when he tries to surrender to the aliens.
 And afterward, he’s repentant of his weakness, forgiven by the others, and the group moves forward.
 Lesser actors would have made that unrealistic.
 In several respects, Invisible Invaders reminds me of Ray Harryhausen’s Earth vs. the Flying Saucers, and that’s a compliment.